slick/slick/slick/src/sphinx/queries.rst

 Deleting works very similarly to querying.
 You write a query which selects the rows to delete and then get an Action by calling the ``delete`` method on it:

-.. includecode:: code/LiftedEmbedding.scala#delete
+.. includecode:: code/LiftedEmbedding.scala#delete1

-A query for deleting must only select from a single table.
+A query for deleting must only use a single table - no joins are allowed (Slick does not yet support the ``USING`` keyword for deletes).
 Any projection is ignored (it always deletes full rows).

+If you need to perform a join, you can ``filter`` based on another ``Query``:

+.. includecode:: code/LiftedEmbedding.scala#delete2

 .. index:: insert, +=, ++=, InsertInvoker, insertStatement